scientisst/BioSPPy/docs/notebooks.rst

 .. toctree::
    :maxdepth: 1

-   notebooks/A.Setting up Your Tools and Workspace/A001 Open Signals/A001 Open Signals.ipynb
+   notebooks/A.Setting up Your Tools and Workspace/A011 How to flash a ScientISST board with the official firmware/A011 How to flash a ScientISST board with the official firmware.ipynb